Nina-Mainusch/ADA_website/index.md

 The same pattern can be found for the year 2009 for them: the median value for spring and summer is again higher than for autumn and winter.

-Drawing a conclusion, we can state that you have the best chances to meet new people at spring or summer.
+Drawing a conclusion, we can state that you have the best chances to meet new people in spring or summer.

 --------------------------------------